jsdevel/BetterJargs/README.md

 By specifying `terminal="true"`, 'Terminal' was appended to the name of the output java file.
 Similar behavior is applied when `ant="true"` or `maven="true"` is applied.
 If you navigate to the package specified in the sample xml here on github, you will see the output from BetterJargs as 'BetterJargsTerminal.java'.

+# How to run
-To produce 'BetterJargsTerminal.java', BetterJargs was run with the following arguments: `--input-xml src/com/betterjargs/arguments.xml --output-directory src/com/betterjargs/arguments`.
+To produce 'BetterJargsTerminal.java', BetterJargs was run with the following arguments:
+`--input-xml src/com/betterjargs/arguments.xml --output-directory src/com/betterjargs/arguments`.

+# Elements
 Only two elements may appear in an arguments.xml file:

-* arguments (root element)
+* `arguments` (root element)
-* argument
+* `argument`

-# Elements
 ## `arguments`
 ### Attributes